Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Introduction

 Let $X$ be a smooth projective manifold over $\C$.
 A (holomorphic singular) codimension one foliation $\mathcal F$ on $X$ is defined by a non zero rational $1$-form $\omega$ satisfying Frobenius integrability condition $\omega\wedge d\omega=0$.
 The foliation is said transversely projective if there are rational $1$-forms $\alpha,\beta$ on $X$ such that the $\mathfrak{sl}_2$-connection defined on the trivial vector bundle $X\times \C^2$ by

 is {\bf flat}: $dA+A\cdot A=0$.
-This definition, equivalent to \cite{Scardua}, extends to the singular case the classical definition \cite{Godbillon} for smooth foliations.
-Outside of the polar divisor of the matrix connection $A$, the foliation $\mathcal F$ admits distinguished germs of first integrals taking values on $\P^1$, well defined up to left composition with elements of $\Aut(\P^1) = \PSL(\C)$.
+Note that this flatness property is intrisically attached to the foliation and does not depend on the choice of the defining rational one form $\omega$.
+Indeed, if $\mathcal F$ is defined by ${\omega}'=a\omega$ where $a$ is any rational function not identically zero, the corresponding connexion matrix is This definition, equivalent to \cite{Scardua}, extends to the singular case the classical definition \cite{Godbillon} for smooth foliations.
+Outside the polar divisor of the connection matrix $A$, the foliation $\mathcal F$ admits distinguished germs of first integrals taking values in $\P^1$, well defined up to left composition with elements of $\Aut(\P^1) = \PSL(\C)$.
 Precisely, given a local basis of $\nabla$-horizontal sections $B=(b_{ij})\in \mathrm{SL}_2(\mathcal O(U))$ on some open set $U$, i.e. satisfying $dB+A\cdot B=0$, the ratio $\varphi:=b_{21}/b_{22}$ provides such a local first integral for $\mathcal F$; changing to another basis $B\cdot B_0$ will have the effect of composing $\varphi$ with a Moebius transformation.

 Transversely projective foliations play a singular role in the study of codimension one foliations.
 They are precisely those foliations whose Galois groupo\"{\i}d in the sense of Malgrange is small (see \cite{Casale2, Malgrange2}).
 They often occur as exceptions or counter examples \cite{BrunellaMinimal,LinsNeto,FredTransvProj} and played an important role in our study of foliations with numerically trivial canonical bundle \cite{Croco3}.
-For these foliations, one can define a monodromy representation by considering analytic continuation of distinguished germs of first integrals, making the tranverse pseudo-group into a group (see \cite{Frankpseudo}); it also coincides with the (projectivization of the) monodromy of the flat connection $\nabla$.
+For these foliations, one can define a monodromy representation by considering analytic continuation of distinguished germs of first integrals, making the tranverse pseudo-group into a group (see \cite{Frankpseudo}); it coincides with the (projectivization of the) monodromy of the flat connection $\nabla$.

 The goal of this paper is to provide a structure theorem for transversely projective foliations in the spirit of \cite{CerveauSad,CamachoScardua} and what has been done recently in \cite{GaelJorge} for transversely affine foliations.